Travel Nurse Assignments: Live Like a Local – Cheyenne, WY!

 Medicine Bow-Routt National Forest is another scenic spot to visit and offers year-round recreation opportunities.
 In the summer, go hiking or camping in the Snowy Range Mountains.
 In the winter, ski or snowboard at fantastic ski areas like Snowy Range and Steamboat Springs, CO.
 With over 3 million acres of wilderness to explore, it’s easy to find a scenic hike or a quiet overlook to enjoy some serenity in nature.

-There are several fun day trips you can take from Cheyenne if you’re looking to explore the region further.
+There are several fun day trips you and your fellow travel nurses can take from Cheyenne if you’re looking to explore the region further.
 The town of Laramie is less than an hour west of the city and nestled between two mountain ranges.
 Laramie is home to the University of Wyoming, which gives the city a laid-back college-town vibe.
 The historic downtown is brimming with local curios, art galleries, street murals, and delectable restaurants.
 You can also enjoy some of Wyoming’s best nightlife, with everything from traditional bars and brewpubs, to western-themed saloons with line and swing dancing!

 Fort Collins, CO is another fun college town about an hour south of Cheyenne.
 The city is home to Colorado State University, and is a mecca for outdoor recreation.
 Hiking, Mountain Biking, and kayaking are all popular activities.
 Fort Collins also has a vibrant downtown area, and is a regional leader in the craft brewing industry, and produces over 70% of the state’s craft beer.
 Check out local favorites like New Belgium and Odell Brewing Company!